Abd Allah ibn Khazim al-Sulami: Death of Abd Allah ibn Khazim (692 CE)

-At some time before the end of 692, Ibn Khazim was intercepted and killed by Bukayr ibn Abdallah's troops on his way to his son Musa's fortified stronghold at Tirmidh.
+At some time before the end of 692, Ibn Khazim was intercepted and killed by Bukayr ibn Wisha al-Sa'di's troops on his way to his son Musa's fortified stronghold at Tirmidh.
 According to al-Tabari, the troops of a rival Tamimi commander, Bahir ibn Warqa, killed Ibn Khazim in the village of Shahmighad, north of Marw, but Bukayr seized Ibn Khazim's severed head and sent it to Abd al-Malik taking credit for the slaying.
 Before he died, Ibn Khazim reportedly spat at his killer, a tribesman whose brother Ibn Khazim had previously executed, exclaiming defiantly that he was chief of the Mudar tribal confederation, while his killer's brother was a mere peasant.
 A poet from his tribe lamented his loss, declaring "Now only barking dogs remain.
 After you there is no lion's roar on Earth".
 Indeed, Ibn Khazim's career was posthumously chronicled in epics that extolled his military prowess, which historian H. A. R. Gibb asserts "makes it difficult to establish many details with precision".